ebelingGWEIV/ebelingGWEIV/README.md

 #### Remote Laser Pointer

 The project that I am the most interested in picking up again is my laser pointer project.
-The goal of the project is to utilize eye tracking to control a laser pointer.
+The goal of the project is to utilize eye-tracking to control a laser pointer.
 The laser pointer is mounted to a rig controlled by a raspberry pi with two servos.
-In it's current form, it is far from complete, but with the time made available by my graduate classes I hope to make good progress on this.
+In its current form, it is far from complete, but with the time made available by my graduate classes, I hope to make good progress on this.

 ### Class Projects